-All refurbished units are thoroughly factory tested, inspected and cleaned and backed by the same 2 year limited warranty offered with our new models.
+All refurbished units are thoroughly factory tested, inspected, cleaned and disinfected and backed by the same 2 year limited warranty offered with our new models.

 The award-winning Freestyle Pro keyboard offers the same advanced ergonomic features of the Freestyle2 but with the additional benefits of full on-board programmability and low-force Cherry MX Brown mechanical key switches.
 Instantly switch between Windows, Mac and Dvorak layouts or create your own.
 The FS Pro makes programming a breeze with onboard shortcuts and the no-install SmartSet App.
 And with a standard 20″ linking cable everyone can find their comfort zone.

 Zero degree slope form factor

 As with the Freestyle2 the FS Pro retains a zero degree slope from front to back.
 Most keyboards including ergonomic models have a 10 degree positive slope.
 These designs tend to bend your wrists.
 The FS Pro’s zero degree slope decreases the height, effectively creating negative slope and reducing wrist extension.

 Adjustable linking cable accommodates a wide range of users

 The two key modules are connected by a 20 inch linking cable that can be adjusted to suit your preferences and body type.
 The basic configuration allows up to 12 inches of separation.
 If you need additional separation, simply remove the cable compartment cover located on the back of the left key module and thread out more of the stored cable until you find your desired width.